Senior Covid-19 patients suffer 'brain fog' in drawn-out recovery

 "Even at my age, people can get incredible benefit from rehab," said Quinn, who spent nearly two weeks at Chicago's Shirley Ryan AbilityLab, a rehabilitation hospital, before returning home and getting several weeks of home-based therapy.
 Today, he's able to walk nearly 2 miles and has returned to work, feeling almost back to normal.

-James Talaganis, 72, of Indian Head Park, Illinois, also benefited from rehab at Shirley Ryan Abi
+James Talaganis, 72, of Indian Head Park, Illinois, also benefited from rehab at Shirley Ryan AbilityLab after spending nearly four months in various hospitals beginning in early May.

+Talaganis had a complicated case of Covid-19: His kidneys failed and he was put on dialysis.
+He experienced cardiac arrest and w